Overview

 - Visitation is open from 10 am to 6 pm.

-- All visitors, including children, are encouraged to wear a facial covering when visiting.
-This is subject to change with CDC recommendations and will be communicated to visitors as they sign it.
+- All visitors, including children, are required to wear a facial covering when visiting.
+This is subject to change with CDC recommendations and will be communicated to visitors as they sign in.

 - Visitors are asked to provide a negative test result on the day of their visit.
 If they don't have one, our team will provide a rapid test the day they visit.